 The danger with this kind of roll call is that it tempts one to gloss over the individual narrative which attended each tragedy – above all, the ineffable terror of being drowned.
 In diplomatic terms, the most dramatic naval loss of the week was the sinking of the American ship Lanao off Portugal on 28th October.
 In that case, the crew survived, but the action enraged US citizens and raised, inevitably, questions as to how long the government would adhere to neutrality – especially since the sinking of the Marine came on the same date, with six Americans numbered among the 18 dead.

 The British experienced a particular humiliation overnight on 26th/27th October when a brilliant raid by a flotilla of German torpedo boats in the Dover Strait attacked drifters supporting the Dover Barrage.
-The unexpected sortie, made possible because Ludwig von Schroeder’s Flanders Flotilla had just been increased to 23 torpedo boats, took the British by complete surprise.
+The unexpected sortie, made possible because Ludwig von Schroeder’s Flanders Flotilla had just been increased to 23 torpedo boats (click this link to find more info. on them), took the British by complete surprise.
 In the confusion and darkness, British commanders initially mistook the German raiders for Allied vessels.
 The Germans managed to sink one destroyer, an empty troopship and several of the protective drifters, and damage other vessels before escaping with only minor damage to one of their torpedo boats.
 Forty-five British died, four were wounded and ten were taken prisoner; there were no German casualties.

 The evidence of “a bad week” for the British therefore mounts.
 Commanders, after over two years of war, knew perfectly well that bad news tended to come in bouts.
 The worrying part (less acute, just now, for the British than for some) was calculating how long one could continue to fight if the present rate of loss continued.
 The British public drew its sense of the wider state of war through official sources, and news from loved ones on the Front.
 Neither was entirely reliable and both came piecemeal.